 We recommend that you familiarize yourself with Harvard Review before submitting your work.
 You can find information about the current issue as well as subscriptions online at harvardreview.org.

-During 2019, we will be accepting submissions from January 7th to April 7th and then again from August 1st to October 31st.
 Please submit no more than one submission in a given reading period; multiple submissions will be returned unread.

 Simultaneous submissions are permitted.
 Please notify us immediately if the work has been accepted elsewhere via your Submittable account.